bruvellu/terebratalia-wnts/wnt.md

 <!--The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain (a cluster of basic residues and a proline-rich region, respectively) [@Gao2010-wj]. -->

-Dgo is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity Wnt pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
+Dgo is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses Wnt/beta-catenin signaling and activates the Wnt/PCP pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
 We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
 The expression levels are relatively low compared to the other genes we analyzed in this study (@fig:s-profiling).
 However, we detect two pairs of dorsal domains in the late gastrula, one in the apical and another in the pedicle lobe (@fig:polarity).